 The RIAS operates a Client Advisory Service, free of charge, to the public.
 Potential clients are offered a selection of practices in their area, sourced from the RIAS Online Directory.
 Everyone who enquires is sent guidance on working with an architect.
 For further information contact RIAS Consultancy or see the RIAS website.

 Employment law advice is available to individual members.
 Contact the Membership team for further details.

 Members of the RIAS can join RIAS Practice Services, a subscription-based service which provides invaluable support on all aspects of practice including advice notes on legal and contractual matters and general information on publications and events of interest.
 If you are interested in subscribing your practice, contact the RIAS Practice team.

-RIAS Insurance Services offers competitive rates for Professional Indemnity Insurance for RIAS members and assists members in the selection of the best cover available.
-Contact RIASIS for further information.
+RIAS Insurance Services aims to deliver competitive rates for Professional Indemnity Insurance for RIAS members and assists members in the selection of the most suitable cover available.

 RIAS established a partnership with Professional Financial Services (PFS) in 2009 to create a financial advice service for members at both a corporate and personal level.
 For further information contact RIAS PFS.